lucidworks/banana/README.md

 You will see example dashboards which you can use as a starting point for your applications.
 Once again, if you choose to run Solr on a different port, please edit the config.js file.

 THAT'S IT!
-Now you have a baseline that you can use to build your own applications
+Now you have a baseline that you can use to build your own applications.

 #### Running from a war file